Centrosome

-Centrosomes are composed of two centrioles arranged at right angles to each other, and surrounded by a dense, highly structured mass of protein termed the pericentriolar material (PCM).
+In non-rodent mammals the sperm contributes the major part of the centrosome, the centrioles.
+Centrosomes are composed of two centrioles arranged at right angles to each other, and surrounded by a dense, highly structured mass of proteins termed the pericentriolar material (PCM).
 The PCM contains proteins responsible for microtubule nucleation and anchoring — including γ-tubulin, pericentrin and ninein.
 In general, each centriole of the centrosome is based on a nine-triplet microtubule assembled in a cartwheel structure, and contains centrin, cenexin and tektin.

 In many cell types, the centrosome is replaced by a cilium during cellular differentiation.
 However, once the cell starts to divide, the cilium is replaced again by the centrosome.